Note: United is removing award charts and introducing dynamic award pricing for travel on United from 15 November 2019.

 Special Deals on Buying United Miles

-Promotions typically come around every 2-3 months.
-It is not uncommon for United to offer up to 100% bonus miles.
+Promotions typically come around every 1-2 months.
+It is not uncommon for United to offer up to 100% bonus miles (which is equivalent to a 50% discount)!
 But many promotions are targeted and some members may receive different offers to others.

-United’s most recent promotion offers up to 75% bonus miles on purchases.
-This offer expires on 1 June 2019 (US central time).
+United’s most recent promotion offers up to an 85% bonus on purchases.
+This offer expires on 27 August 2019 (US central time).
 Here are the bonuses on offer in the latest promo:

 Business Class flights from Australia to Japan cost 50,000 United miles one-way or 100,000 miles return.
 Alternatively, Business Class flights from anywhere in the Pacific Islands to Japan (via Australia or New Zealand) cost just 75,000 miles return.